aocg-ucm/diffractio/README.rst

 * Fast Polarized Wave Propagation Method (FPWPM).

-For the vector analysis, we also use the py_pol module: https://pypi.org/project/py-pol/
+For the vector analysis, we take advantage of the py_pol module: https://pypi.org/project/py-pol/

 Scalar propagation